 The Office of Fraternity and Sorority Life engages students and chapters through intellectual development, philanthropy and service, social responsibility and citizenship, leadership development, and values integration and personal growth.

-The Gen-1 Living-Learning Community supports Pell-eligible, first generation college students through high intensity advising, academic courses, and co-curricular experiences to ensure their academic success.
+The Gen-1 Living-Learning Community supports Pell-eligible, first-generation college students through high-intensity advising, academic courses, and co-curricular experiences to ensure their academic success.

 The LGBTQ Center enhances the campus community for LGBTQ students and their allies through intentional advocacy, providing a safe space, intersectional programming, and access to culturally-relevant resources.

-The Ronald E. McNair Post-Baccalaureate Achievement Program prepares global scholars for graduate education.
+The Ronald E. McNair Post-baccalaureate Achievement Program prepares global scholars for graduate education.

-The Ombuds Office provides neutral, informal, and confidential (except in cases of Title IX) conflict resolution for the UC community, and a space to talk about campus concerns, disputes, or problems to generate realistic options.
+The Office of the University Ombuds provides neutral, informal, and confidential (except in cases of Title IX) conflict resolution for the UC community, and a space to talk about campus concerns, disputes, or problems to generate realistic options.